Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 Online Therapist From Dallas, Texas

-“I recognize that being a woman of color brings unique joys, triumphs, and complexities.
+Being a woman of color brings unique joys, triumphs, and complexities.

 I'd love to share a little about myself!